Choc-Ola

 Choc-Ola is an American chocolate beverage that was formulated in the 1940s by Harry Normington, Sr. from Pennsylvania.

 Choc-Ola was based out of Indianapolis from 1944 until 1977, when Normington sold the brand to Moxie Industries.
-The Indianapolis plant had a large, white and black spotted cow on a white pole, located at the south end of the main parking lot.
+The Indianapolis plant had a large, white and black spotted cow on a white pole located at the south end of the main parking lot.
 This was to inform the public that their product was milk-based.
 After Moxie, Choc-Ola was owned by various companies, the last of which was Dr Pepper Snapple Group in 2009, which retired the product.

-In early 2010, the owner of the Rock-Cola '50s Café, Dan Iaria, in Indianapolis secured the trademark and began selling Choc-Ola again.
+In early 2010, Dan Iaria, the owner of the Rock-Cola '50s Café in Indianapolis secured the trademark and began selling Choc-Ola again.
 On March 21, 2011, it was announced that an agreement was made with Prairie Farms to produce and distribute Choc-Ola through South Bend, Indiana-based Martin's Super Markets, a regional 21-store chain.
 Prairie Farms announced later that year that they planned to eventually distribute Choc-Ola in 17 states in individual-sized bottles and half-gallon jugs, primarily at grocery stores and convenience stores.

 Pete Rose partnership

 In 1978, Pete Rose, a well-known sports figure of his era, contacted Choc-Ola in an attempt to partner with them.
-Rose and Choc-Ola launched a separate chocolate beverage, officially endorsed by Rose, called "Pete", assuming that his popularity at the time would make a Rose-endorsed beverage a successful business venture.
-However, per Rose's contract, he was prohibited from making any unauthorized advertising reference to the Cincinnati Reds, including being shown in his Reds ball cap.
-This hindered the success of the Pete beverage, and the drink was shelved almost as quickly as it was conceived.
+Rose and Choc-Ola launched a separate chocolate beverage, officially endorsed by Rose, called "Pete".
+It was assumed that his popularity at the time would make a Rose-endorsed beverage a successful business venture.
+However, Rose's contract prohibited him from making any unauthorized advertising reference to the Cincinnati Reds, including being shown in his Reds ball cap.
+This hindered the success of the Pete beverage and the drink was shelved almost as quickly as it was conceived.